Baseball (TV series)

-Baseball is a 1994 American television documentary miniseries created by Ken Burns about the game of baseball.
+Baseball is a 1994 American television documentary miniseries created by documentary filmmaker Ken Burns about the history of the sport of baseball.

 First broadcast on PBS, this was Burns' ninth documentary and won the 1995 Primetime Emmy Award for Outstanding Informational Series.
 It was funded in part by the National Endowment for the Humanities.

 Format

-Baseball, like Burns' previous documentaries such as The Civil War, uses archived pictures and film footage mixed with interviews for visual presentation.
+Baseball, like Burns' previous documentaries such as The Civil War, used archived pictures and film footage mixed with interviews for visual presentation.
 Actors provide voice over reciting written work (letters, speeches, etc.) over pictures and video.
 Episodes are interspersed with the music of the times taken from previous Burns series, original played music, or recordings ranging from Louis Armstrong to Elvis Presley.
-John Chancellor, former anchor of the NBC Nightly News from 1970 to 1982, narrates the series.
+John Chancellor, anchor of the NBC Nightly News from 1970 to 1982, narrated the series.

 The documentary is divided into nine parts, each referred to as an "inning", following the division of a baseball game.
-Each "inning" reviews an era, mentioning notable moments in the world and in America itself, and begins with a brief prologue that acts as an insight to the game during that era.
+Each "inning" reviews an era, mentioning notable moments in the world and in America itself, and begins with a brief prologue acting as an insight to the game during that era.
 The prologue ends with the playing of "The Star-Spangled Banner" just as a real baseball game would begin, being performed usually by a brass band, with a couple of exceptions: The 1920s, where the rendition is played by a piano of the era, and the 1960s, where the rendition is the version played by Jimi Hendrix at Woodstock.
 In some "inning" episodes, a period version of the baseball anthem "Take Me Out to the Ball Game" is used.
-Roughly halfway through each "inning", a title card appears, reading "Bottom of" the inning, dividing the episode in two parts in a manner also recalling the game; in the seventh "inning", the "Bottom" is immediately preceded by the "seventh-inning stretch".
-Within these halves of the episode, there are smaller segments also highlighted with a simple title card that often highlight various important parts of baseball's history.
+Roughly halfway through each "inning", a title card appears, reading "Bottom of" the inning, dividing the episode into two parts in a manner also recalling the game; in the seventh "inning", the "Bottom" is immediately preceded by the "seventh-inning stretch", which consists of several of the documentary's contributors singing "Take Me Out to the Ball Game".
+Within these halves of the episode, there are smaller segments also highlighted with a simple title card that often highlights various important parts of baseball's history.
 These often include player highlights, important or eventful games, or the creation of various brands that are now well known throughout baseball such as Louisville Slugger.